Encharted Cook

 A cake turned out of a ornate bundt pan is perfect with no sticking.

 Allow the cake to cool according to the directions of your recipe.
-Then tip the cake out onto a cooling rack and allow it to completely cool.
+Then, tip the cake out onto a cooling rack and allow it to cool completely.
 Your cake will easily release from the pan and look absolutely gorgeous.

 You can use the magic paste on every size and shape of baking pan like round, square, oblong, cupcakes, bundt pans, and more!